ansorox/article_insertion/README.md

 	    2. Geopolitical entities listed in a file `countries_w_articles.json`.
 This list was taken from a [paper](https://www.tandfonline.com/doi/full/10.1080/00277738.2020.1731241) on patterns of definite article use with country names.
 Particularly, from [the table](https://www.tandfonline.com/doi/full/10.1080/00277738.2020.1731241) 'Distribution of country names in relation to definite article use'.
 I only took the countries which had  > 50% percentage of definite article use.

-The form of an indefinite article ('a' or 'an') is identified using the imported library `inflect`.
+The form of an indefinite article ('a' or 'an') is identified using the `inflect` library.

 ## Install